 The following article is aimed at being a tool and guidance for everyone who is involved in 3D printing.
 For businesses and supporters, we offer a list of Patreon members.
 For designers, makers or any other 3D printing content creators we provide information about Patreon.
-According to all possible analytical websites, Patreon is clearly on the rise, it is already huge in numbers.
-But will it help 3D printing community to stay afloat, delivering more and more ideas and solutions to everyday life?
+Read more about Patreon below the table.

 Patreon is an Internet-based platform that allows content creators to build their own subscription content service.
 It is popular among YouTube content creators, webcomic artists, writers, podcasters, musicians, and other categories of creators who post regularly online.
 It allows artists to receive funding directly from their fans, or patrons, on a recurring basis or per work of art.
 The company is started in 2013 and is based in San Francisco.

-A slightly long but quite informative video, we specially recommend watching the last part, when they discuss the dashboard.
+A slightly long but quite informative video, we especially recommend watching the last part, when they discuss the dashboard.